luciavelasco/example-portfolio/README.md

 Next I made a copy without colours and added the structural elements required and some notes on how I would achieve layout.
 This allowed me to improve my code before I began; e.g. I realised that flex or grid would be a better choice for one section than an automatic margin, which had been my first thought.
 I also wireframed some mobile components to make sure my structure would be responsive.

+## About the tech

+I decided to use Tailwind, which we had used the previous week on the course, as I found it make the process of building my website faster.

+I started by building the structure of the HTML - general layout, etc - for desktop.